 Getting regular health care before, during and after pregnancy can help you and your provider identify conditions that can cause serious health problems.
-Learning the signs and symptoms of conditions that cause death may help you spot them early on so you can get treatment right away.
-Signs of a condition are things someone else can see or know about you, like you have a rash or you’re coughing.
-Symptoms are things you feel yourself that others can’t see, like having a sore throat or feeling dizzy.
+Learning the signs and symptoms of these conditions may help you spot them early so you can get treatment right away.
+Signs of a condition are things someone else can see or know about you, such as having a rash or coughing.
+Symptoms are things you feel yourself that others can’t see, such as having a sore throat or feeling dizzy.

 If you’re planning pregnancy